nedludd0/python-base/README.md

 # python-base
-Repo of study of the basics of python
+Repo of study of the basics of python.

+For the moment:
+- list
+- tuple
+- set
+- dictionary